-We have historically incurred interest expense and financing costs in connection with the vessel-specific debt.
-As of December 31, 2014 and 2013, we had \$486.0 million and \$433.1 million of indebtedness outstanding, respectively.
-We incur interest expense and financing costs relating to our outstanding debt.
-Currently, our debt amounts to \$492.4 million and we expect to incur additional debt in 2015.
-We may incur additional debt to finance future acquisitions or constructions.
+We have historically incurred interest expense and financing costs in connection with vesselspecific debt and since May 2015 in connection with our Notes.
+Currently, our debt amounts to \$596.9 million, including our Notes issued in May 2015 at a fixed rate of 8.5%, and we expect to incur additional debt in 2016.
 We expect to manage any exposure in interest rates through our regular operating and financing activities and, when deemed appropriate, through the use of derivative financial instruments.
-For 2015, we expect interest and finance expenses to increase as a result of increased indebtedness.
+For 2016, we expect interest and finance expenses to increase as a result of increased indebtedness and increased interest rates.